open-policy-agent/opa/docs/docs/policy-language.md

 ### Functions

 Rego supports user-defined functions that can be called with the same semantics as [built-in functions](#built-in-functions).
-They have access to both the [the data document](./philosophy/#the-opa-document-model) and [the input document](./philosophy/#the-opa-document-model).
+They have access to both [the data document](./philosophy/#the-opa-document-model) and [the input document](./philosophy/#the-opa-document-model).

 For example, the following function will return the result of trimming the spaces from a string and then splitting it by periods.